iyobo/epicworship2/readme.md

-EpicWorship 2
+# EpicWorship 2

-*Dev Requirements*
+Lighter, Faster, Greater.

-- Nodejs/npm
+### Dev Requirements
-- Electron
+- NodeJS/npm

-*Initial setup*
+### Initial setup
 - Run `sudo . setup.sh`

-*Development/ Hot-compile*
+### Development/ Hot-compile*
-- run `. dev.sh` to launch webpack on watch mode so you don't have to actively compile everytime you make a change.
+- run `. dev.sh` to launch webpack on watch mode so you don't have to actively compile bundles everytime you make a change.
-- You can use `command + r` to refresh a window
+- You can use `command + r` to refresh an Electron window while making cosmetic changes.